altogic/altogic/dart_examples/flutter_auth_example/README.md

 ### Creating Splash Screen

-When the application is opened, we can direct our user knowing whether there is an auth session.
+When the application opens, we can use the splash screen to find out if there is an auth session locally.

 `````dart